Hinduism in Pakistan: Population controversy

+Projections

+According to a 2015 report by India TV, Hinduism is reported to be the fastest-growing religion in Pakistan.
+The report highlights that the total Hindu fertility rate in Pakistan stands at 3.2, which is equivalent to the Muslim fertility rate in India.
+Pakistan's population is projected to increase to 367.8 million by 2050.
+As of the 2023 Census, Pakistan currently hosts 5.2 million Hindus, making it the world's fifth-largest Hindu population.
+By 2050, it is projected to climb to the fourth position with 11.55 million Hindus.
+This surpasses Indonesia, the current fourth-largest Hindu country, according to the Pew Research Center.
+However, according to Pakistani newspaper DAWN, 5,000 Hindus migrate to India every year seeking safety from religious persecution.
+The same newspaper have also reported that some 1,000 Hindu women are forced to convert and marry Muslim men in Pakistan annually.

 Religious conversions

-Forced Conversion of Minority Hindu girls to Islam
+Forced conversion of minority Hindu girls to Islam

 One of the biggest issues the Hindu community faces in Pakistan is the forced conversion of minor Hindu girls to Islam; the number of such conversions, according to one highest estimate, is up to 1,000 per year.

-The girls are usually kidnapped by complicit acquaintances and relatives or men looking for brides.
+Girls are often kidnapped by complicit acquaintances and relatives or men looking for brides.
 Sometimes they are taken by powerful landlords as payment for outstanding debts by their farmhand parents, and the authorities often look the other way.
 In one case, a landlord abducted a Hindu daughter from a farm worker and falsely claimed the teen was compensation for a $1,000 debt that the family owed him.
 Religious institutions and persons like Abdul Haq (Mitthu Mian) politician and caretaker of Bharachundi Sharif Dargah in Ghotki district and Pir Ayub Jan Sirhindi, the caretaker of Dargah pir sarhandi in Umerkot District support forced conversions and are known to have support and protection of ruling political parties of Sindh.
 According to the National Commission of Justice and Peace and the Pakistan Hindu Council (PHC) around 1000 non-Muslim minority women are converted to Islam and then forcibly married off.
 This practice is being reported increasingly in the districts of Tharparkar, Umerkot and Mirpur Khas in Sindh.

 In November 2016, a bill against forced conversion was passed unanimously by the Sindh Provisional Assembly.
 However, the bill failed to make it into law as the Governor returned the bill.
 The Bill was effectively blocked by political parties like the Council of Islamic Ideology and Jamaat-e-Islami.

 In 2019, a bill against forced conversion was proposed by Hindu politicians in the Sindh assembly, but was turned down by the ruling Pakistan Peoples Party lawmakers.